12,855 words, one hour and 30 min, depending on reading speed

 The station owner scuffed backward, his eyes never off Eric.
-He finally turned his back to Eric, giving him a lingering sidelong glance, a brow arched.
-He reached behind the door that was opened to the mechanic’s bay.
+He finally turned turned his back, giving Eric a lingering sidelong glance.
+He reached behind the opened glass and metal-framed door that led into the mechanic’s bay.

 “Got one right here.”
 He straightened and squared off in front of Eric.
-His grip appeared tight on the tire iron Eric intended to threaten him with.
-But instead of handing it to Eric, the man drew it back head-high in a stark-white fist.
+Instead of handing over the tire iron Eric intended to threated the man with, the station owner drew it head-high in a tight fist.
 His eyes narrowed, full of fire and suspicion.

-“How come your face’s sweating like that on a chilly night?
+“How come your face’s sweating like it was the middle of July?
 You look a mite bit too fidgety and shifty-eyed to really be wantin’ a tire iron.”
 He bobbed his chin at the night beyond Eric.
 “Tell you what — you just turn around and head back where you came from.
 Won’t be any trouble between us.”

 Eric froze.
 How stupid of him to sweep his eyes around the place before the old guy had turned his back.

-“Sick of this crap,” the man said.
+“Sick of this crap,” Farlin said.
 “Had to chase off another shifty-eyed fella just two months ago.
 You ain’t getting my money.”
-Teeth bared, he said, “Gave you a chance.”
-He charged, the metal rod arcing down.

 He knelt beside the man and grabbed his wrist.
 His trembling fingers sought a pulse.
 None.
-The man was dead, pure and simple.
+He slapped his face, pounded his chest.
+Ed Farlin was dead, pure and simple

-Eric swiveled toward the door, started to bolt out, then pulled up.
-The cash register was too close to ignore.
-He hit the release and ripped bills from inside the tray and, lifting the tray, from under it.
-Folding and squeezing the wad into his hand, he hurried out.
+He bolted toward the door, then halted.
+The cash register.
+Beth might still want to go to a motel even after all this.
+He hit the release and ripped bills from the tray and under it.
+Folding and squeezing the wad into his hand, he strolled out.

 Inside the car, he fumbled for Beth’s hand, rolled the money into it.
-Her fingers snapped over it.
-She jammed it into her purse.
+Her fingers snapped around it.
+She made a lot of noise stuffing it into her purse.

-He told her the gas-station owner wasn’t breathing and had no pulse.
-She emitted a throaty sound and slumped against the door like a rag doll.
+He told her the gas-station owner wasn’t breathing and didn’t have a pulse.
+She emitted a guttural sound and slumped sideways against the door.

-He swerved his head back to scan the area where he’d walked.
+He scanned the area where he’d walked.
 “But I’m pretty sure nobody saw me.”
 He hated himself for even having such a thought.
 He deserved to be seen.